Early May began with one of the more sobering reminders of life at sea.

 The following morning, incredibly, there was no visible damage.
 It was a stark reminder of how quickly the ocean can shift from generous to unforgiving.
 We gave every reef a very wide berth after that.

 Turks and Caicos brought our first marina in quite some time – a small shock to the system after months of anchoring.
-The children were mostly delighted by two things: a swimming pool and complimentary ice cream at the resort bar.
-Cruising priorities are beautifully simple.
+The marina was part of a fancy resort.
+The children were mostly delighted by two things: a swimming pool and complimentary ice cream at the pool bar…

 From there we made for The Bahamas.